How to write a Resolver

 $ mkdir config

-The cmd/demoresolver directory will contain code for the resolver and the config directory will eventually contain a yaml file for deploying the resolver to Kubernetes.
+directory will eventually contain a yaml file for deploying the

 Initializing the resolver’s binary